 The Pension Reform Initiative outlined in Section 10 required extensive analysis of the pension fund, including the assets and the liabilities for each plan, to determine the appropriate long term asset mix required to achieve the objective of ensuring the sustainability of the plans.
-A specific asset/liability study was therefore not required as it was included in the financial analysis completed under the Pension Reform Initiative.
+An asset/liability study for the Teachers' and the Uniformed Services Pension Plans will be undertaken in 2016 to confirm the suitability of the current asset mix.